Ischaemic Affairs of the Heart

 He was fiddling with his computer: This stupid @$%ing thing!
 Can never @$%ing find the page you're looking for!
 Then he read my discharge report from the hospital: @$% me!
 Jeez, you're @$%ing lucky!

-When I related how impressed I was by the care I received at Nepean, he was more sanguine: Well, we shouldn't have a hospital where you have to #@$%ing praise them just for doing their #@$%ing jobs.
+When I related how impressed I was by the care I received at Nepean, he was more sanguine: Well, we shouldn't have a hospital where you have to #@$%ing praise them just for doing their #@$%ing job.

-The next day, with luck still on my side, I found a local cardiologist who had a cancelled booking, and was thus able to set up an appointment for mid February, in five weeks time.
+The next day, with luck still on my side, I found a local cardiologist who had a cancelled booking, and was thus able to set up an appointment for mid February, in only five weeks time.

 Cardiovascular Risk Factors